Facts about Crete Island

 The god Hermes brought baby Zeus from his birthplace in Crete to Gortyn to be raised by nymphs who disguised him as a goat so that his father Kronos wouldn’t eat him because he had been told that one of his children would overthrow him just he had overthrown his own father, Uranus.

-Today, the cave is open to the public, and many people visit it from around the world.
+The cave is open to the public and many people visit it from around the world.

 For centuries, olives have thrived on the island of Crete.
 The trees can live for hundreds of years and can easily survive harsh weather conditions like heavy snow during the winter months.